 Both tools are easy to use and available to use through Blackboard.
 Mainly the difference comes down to Synchronous content delivery, where students attend during the scheduled meeting time, or Asynchronous delivery, where it is recorded and then viewed later.
 Zoom allows for both scenarios, whereas Panopto only allows for the content to be view later.
 VCEA recommends Zoom for this reason as we believe that synchronous deliver is preferred whenever possible.

-In some of the links above, you will find some recommendations that WSU has made for various cameras, microphones, webcams, etc. The reality is that the vast majority of them will work fine with seamless integration, but the differences may come down to user experience with audio or video quality.
+The reality is that the vast majority of the suggested hardware will work fine with seamless integration, but the differences may come down to user experience with audio or video quality.
 When looking for a solution, we highly recommend looking at quality and quantity of reviews to see what the “masses” have to say about the products.
-Here are some of the ones that we’ve used or are being used elsewhere withing WSU.

 - Most Logitech and Microsoft offerings.
 Take into consideration the reviews regarding audio/ video quality and features desired.
 We recommend HD quality as a minimum.
 (720p or greater)